 - an explanation of how the charity will use people’s information and data

-- the processes for addressing breaches of privacy or complaints about the charity’s management of people’s information and data, and
+- the processes for addressing breaches of privacy or complaints about the charity’s management of people’s information and data

 - the conditions on which an individual can access their information and data, and the process by which they can do so.